-1. Fire Detection Devices.
-Did you know that nearly two-thirds of home fire deaths result from fires in properties without working smoke alarms, according to the National Fire Protection Association?
+Did you know that nearly three out of every five home fire deaths result from fires in properties without working smoke alarms, according to the National Fire Protection Association?

-Examples: Nest Protect; First Alert; Roost Smart Battery (to give any smoke detector the ability to remotely alert you about possible fire situations).
+Examples: Nest Protect; First Alert Wireless Smoke Alarm with IRIS; Roost Smart Battery (to give any smoke detector the ability to alert you about possible fire situations remotely).

-2. Water Detection Devices.
-Anyone who’s suffered through a burst pipe, water heater, or dishwasher disaster in their home knows how important early detection can be.
+Anyone who’s suffered through a burst pipe, water heater, or dishwasher disaster in their home knows the importance of early detection.
 A smart water sensor can alert you, via your smartphone, as soon as water is detected, prompting you to drop whatever you’re doing, get back home, and call the plumber to meet you there, potentially saving you time, money, and frustration.

 Examples: D-Link Wi-Fi Water Sensor; FIBARO Flood Sensor; Aeon Labs Aeotec Water Sensor.

-3. Doorbell Cameras.
-Imagine being able to answer the door from anywhere.
+Imagine being able to answer your door from anywhere.
 Not only is this extremely convenient for those with limited mobility, but also it’s much safer when you have an unidentified stranger at your door.
-Smart doorbells can notify you in the case of a suspicious visitor, or when packages are left for you, which can prevent burglary and property loss, while also recording the identity of those involved.
+Smart doorbells can notify you in the case of a suspicious visitor, or package delivery, which can prevent burglary and property loss, while also recording the identity of those involved.

-Examples: Ring Wi-Fi Video Doorbell; SkyBell HD; Vivint Doorbell Camera.
+Examples: Ring Video Doorbell; SkyBell; Vivint Doorbell Camera.

-4. Home Security Systems.
-The so-called Internet of Things has made it easy and relatively affordable to monitor your home from just about anywhere with a smart security system.
+The Internet of Things has made it easy and relatively affordable to monitor your home from just about anywhere with a smart security system.
 Depending on your needs, you can go with a system that you monitor yourself, or pay a subscription fee to have your home surveilled 24/7 by professionals who will contact your local fire and police departments when alarms are triggered.

 Examples: SimpliSafe; ADT Pulse; Vivint Smart Home.

-5. Door Locks.
 Smart locks allow you to lock and unlock your door remotely—whether you’re at home or away—and even provide codes to friends, family, caregivers, house cleaners, dog walkers, and anyone else you frequently allow into your home.

-Think of those times when your hands are full of shopping bags, your dog’s leash, or anything else that makes it difficult to dig around for your keys.
+Think of those times when your hands are full of shopping bags, your dog’s leash, or any other item that makes it difficult to dig around for your keys.
 Or when you’ve crawled into your warm bed at night only to wonder whether you remembered to lock the door; with a smart lock, you can simply check the status on your phone from wherever you are.

-Examples: August Smart Lock; Goji Smart Lock; Schlage Sense.
+Examples: August Smart Lock; Nest X Yale Lock With Nest Connect; Schlage Sense.

 Appliances and Lighting

-6. Refrigerators.
-While smart refrigerators are far from a necessity, they can be quite convenient.
+While smart refrigerators are far from a necessity, they are quite convenient.
 Many will keep an inventory of your food, reducing the chance of your buying duplicate items, thereby saving you money.
-Some can also keep track of expiration dates and tell you when something has gone bad, just in case your sniffer isn’t quite sure.
+Some also can keep track of expiration dates and tell you when something has gone bad, just in case your sniffer isn’t quite sure.

-Your grocery lists can be updated in real time and synced to your smartphone, letting you know exactly what you need while you’re still at the grocery store.
+Your grocery lists receive updates in real time and sync to your smartphone, letting you know exactly what you need while you’re still at the grocery store.

-7. Smart TVs.
-Smart TVs — which may also be referred to as connected TVs or hybrid TVs —enable you to stream TV and movies, browse the Web, access games and apps, do social media, and more.
+Smart TVs—sometimes referred to as connected TVs—enable you to stream TV and movies, browse the web, access games and apps, enjoy social media, and more.
 They give you access not only to top-tier services like Netflix, Hulu, and Amazon Video, but also to the various digital TV catch-up services available.
-What sets them apart from each other though, is their operating platforms, which will determine your user experience.

 When connected to an appropriate app or home automation hub, smart bulbs have features that include changing the color of your lights from day to night (or to set the mood for a party), as well as the ability to automate when your lights turn off and on.